ftsrg-rete/remo-lecture-notes/docs/lab11.md

 ![VM state machine](figs/VM-state-machine.png)

 1. Is the state machine correct with respect to the specification?
 2. Is the state machine complete?
-(Note: For FSMs completeness means that in every state for every event the behavior is specified.)
+(Note: For FSMs, completeness means that in every state for every event, the behavior is specified.)
 3. Select a set of test input sequences that provide 100% state coverage!
 4. Select a set of test input sequences that provide 100% transition coverage!